 I learned that most of the shoplifting that happens in retail stores happens from the staff members.
-Lots of the time, these staff members don’t consider it stealing; they simply feel that the organization owes them something (because of a variety of reasons; maybe they feel underpaid, under appreciated, etc), and they take what they believe is owed to them.
+Often these staff members don’t consider it stealing; they simply feel that the organization owes them something (because of a variety of reasons; maybe they feel underpaid, under appreciated, etc), and they take what they believe is owed to them.

-Consumers would frequent these flea markets, or the Ebay stores on which the shoplifters sold the goods, to get a good deal on the products that would normally cost 20-50% more in the retail stores (from which the goods were shoplifted).
+Consumers would frequent these flea markets or the Ebay stores to get a good deal on the products that would normally cost 20-50% more in the retail stores (from which the goods were shoplifted).

 My case is that when we see products that aren’t damaged for a substantially lower price than we’ve ever seen them in retail stores, somewhere, deep down, as responsible adults – we know that they were probably shoplifted or acquired by unethical means.

 Stores like Walmart don’t have the highest of markups.
 It’s not low, by any means, but it’s not like they markup their products by 50%.
-Grocery stores (where lots of the over-the-counter drugs are shoplifted from) only have an average markup of 8-12%.
+Grocery stores (where a lot of the over-the-counter drugs are shoplifted from) only have an average markup of 8-12%.
 This is no secret.
 So then, if we stopped and thought about it before snapping up a good at a great deal – would we even care where the good came from?
-Or by which means it was acquired?
+Or the means by which it was acquired?

 So say you knew.
 Or even if you didn’t, you know now.
-Obviously not ALL discounted goods come from career criminal shoplifting rings, but lots do.
+Obviously not ALL discounted goods come from career criminal shoplifting rings, but many do.

 So, now, how do you feel about buying those goods?

-There are a few ways to look at it, and I’m going to stay as neutral as possible as to not give away my opinion.
-Opinions taint blog posts.
-Ha!
-Most of my posts are about opinions.
-But anyway.
+There are a few ways to look at it, and I’m going to stay as neutral as possible:

 It’s OK Because I Didn’t Steal It